1cbyc/Nsisong-BinaryConverter/README.md

 3. It enters a `while` loop, which continues until the input number (`n`) becomes zero.

 4. Inside the loop, the `%` (modulus) operator is used to find the remainder of the division of `n` by 2.
 This remainder (either 0 or 1) represents the current least significant bit.

+5. The result (0 or 1) is then appended to the beginning of the `binary` string.
+This operation effectively builds the binary representation from right to left.